 I’ve been thinking a lot about the predicament those Israelites were in.
 Exodus 1:14 tells us the Egyptians “made their lives bitter with hard labor in brick and mortar and with all kinds of work in the fields; in all their hard labor the Egyptians used them ruthlessly.”

 We also are born into bondage.
 We don’t know life any other way.
-We’ve in bondage to sins ranging from food addictions, to anger issues, to greed and spending, to adultery, alcohol and drugs.
+Even beyond slavery to wicked governments and policies, we’re in bondage to sins ranging from food addictions, to anger issues, to greed and spending, to adultery, alcohol and drugs.
 Our flesh keeps us in bondage to our sin, and it controls us, stealing our health, money, and relationships.
-Like a rose cut from its stem, we may look beautiful in our master’s vase — but we’re wilting… as good as dead.
+Like a rose cut from its stem, we may look beautiful in our master’s vase—but we’re wilting.
+We are as good as dead.

 We carry heavy burdens.
 Our sin causes us to stagger under guilt, worry, fear, and defensiveness.
 Sin adds to sin, and the burdens pile on.